Pip-1/raspberry_pi_weather_station/README.md

 ## Raspberry Pi weather station

-This is a little private side project.
-Goal very simple raspberry pi weather station which can be accessed either through a URL, setup via Node-red, while connected to the Wifi.
-Other possibility is a telegram bot which messages you with current meassurements.
+The goal of this project is a very simple raspberry pi weather station.
+Either it will be accessable from every browser currently logged in or it will send periodic weather via a Telegram bot.
+We will see.

 There are endless possibilities of using a Raspberry Pi as a weather station.
-I will use Python
+Feel free to try them all!
 ## Setup

 #### Rasperry Pi